Distinctive Design

 Eli’s Hot Rockin’ Cereal

 My friend Eli is amazing.
-He’s a professional contractor who remodeled his own house.
-He invented and patented a beautiful, easy-install flat roof flashing system called CoFlash.
-And now he has brought his own hot cereal recipe to market and it can be purchased at coops and grocery stores throughout the Twin Cities, or you can buy a hot cereal 10-pack online.
-We collaboratively designed the packaging to feature his drawing of cereal bowl on a skateboard.
-Some people think it’s a spoon, but we’re ok with that!
+He’s a professional contractor, he patented a beautiful, easy-install flat roof flashing system called CoFlash.
+And now he has brought his own hot cereal recipe to market which can be purchased at coops and grocery stores throughout the Twin Cities.
+We designed the packaging to feature his drawing of cereal bowl on a skateboard.
+Some people think it’s a spoon, and we’re ok with that!
 It’s cool, it’s fun, and it stands out on a shelf.
-Part of the road and the top of the bowl are clear, showing the cereal inside the bag.
-We worked diligently together to find the visual rhythm for this product that felt right to his aesthetic.
-The logo, which we designed together as well, was adjusted and sized for placement on locally-screen printed Hot Rockin’ t-shirts that Eli envisioned in an awesome color palette and array of styles.
+Portions of the road and bowl are clear to show the cereal inside the bag.
+This logo design also looks great on the locally-screen printed Hot Rockin’ t-shirts that Eli envisioned in an awesome color palette and array of styles.

-Eli has been making this hot cereal for 20 years and now everyone can have it.
+Eli has been making this hot cereal recipe for 20 years and now everyone can have it.
 It’s healthy, made with organic ingredients, it’s anti-glop, and kids love it!
-(Including his own.)
 It’s in regular rotation for breakfast at my house too.

 Packaging Feature